 And so the ignorant thinking and the ever-wanting cycle continues.
 People use all their energies in pursuit of things which assure that they will remain unendingly in those same restricted grooves of being.
 It is these very grooves of being which determine the quality of one's thought.
-Thus the cycle continues forever.
+Thus the cycle continues forever impoverished children, starving communities, and trapped human beings is largely the result of the thoughts and desires of those who have the money, but do not know what to do with it.
+These are the millions who make up the driving class of societies across every country of our earth.

 Yet it is this very habit and structure which must be broken with the agent that has realised it in the first place.
-Rather than perpetuate the smallness which we think we are, money must be used to help us break out of this meaningless cycle which makes us the slaves of our desires and the impoverished warriors and upkeepers of our destitute thought.
+Rather than perpetuate the smallness which we think we are, money must be used to help us break out of this meaningless cycle which makes us the slaves of our desires and the impoverished warriors and upkeepers of our destitute thought